On this page

 CUNY Graduate School of Public Health

-As mentioned, a PhD in epidemiology is a great choice for current public health professionals seeking top-tier careers in the scientific aspects of the epidemiology field.
-That’s because epidemiology PhD coursework is concerned primarily with preparing graduates to take on positions in postsecondary academia and advanced research.
-(This degree contrasts with the DrPH in epidemiology, which is designed primarily to prepare individuals for leadership positions in public health practice settings.)
-Coursework, therefore, focuses on the subjects of epidemiology, biostatistics, and public health, along with qualitative research theory, methods, and design.
-The major online component of online epidemiology PhD programs is coursework that is presented in either a fully-online or hybrid format.
+As previously mentioned, an epidemiology PhD is an excellent option for current public health professionals who seek to advance their careers in the scientific aspects of the epidemiology field.
+This degree is primarily designed to prepare graduates for positions in postsecondary academia and advanced research, in contrast to the DrPH in epidemiology, which is geared towards individuals seeking leadership positions in public health practice settings.
+Epidemiology PhD coursework centers on epidemiology, biostatistics, and public health, as well as qualitative research theory, methods, and design.
+The coursework in online epidemiology PhD programs is mainly delivered in either a fully-online or hybrid format.

 What are some common courses in epidemiology PhD online programs?